Ranjith54321/Data-Structures/Binary search Tree (BST)/readme.md

  for all the below concepts refer **gfg or youtube**:

+ 		BST Rules :

+ 			-> Left node should br less than the root node

+ 			-> Right node should be greater than the root node

+ 			-> Duplicates are not allowed in BST

+ 	   For Deletion :

+ 	   		Case 1: -> If it is leaf node then no problem simply delete it

+ 	   		Case 2: -> if any one one of the child node is null then replace deleted node with remining node

+ 	   		case 3: -> If Node contains two nodes then replace this node's value with inorder successer or inorder predicessor

+		 	   		 50                            60
+		           /     \         delete(50)      /   \
+		          40      70       --------->    40    70
+		                 /  \                            \
+		                60   80                           80   here we replaced it with inorder successer

 1. height or width --> no of nodes from root to leaf